TRACE User Guide TRACE Version 9.7.5

 General HB setup

-For HB simulations with the goal of resolving unsteady aerodynamic phenomena a different setup is recommended.
-The simulations described here usually include several blade rows that are interacting.
-By default, all transport models are only resolved for the time averaged flow.
-To include harmonic frequencies in the turbulence and transition models the option computeTpVarHarmonics has to be activated in the control file.
-This can increase the accuracy of the simulation but frequently destabilizes the simulation.
-It can also affect the computational cost, since more harmonics are usually needed to resolve turbulence and transition effects.
-Additionally, inaccurate starting solutions seem to affect the HB solver worse then the time domain solver.
-Consequently, increasing the complexity of the simulation step by step can prevent stability issues.
+For HB simulations aimed at resolving unsteady aerodynamic phenomena, a different setup is recommended.
+The simulations described here usually include interactions between several blade rows.
+By default all transport models are resolved only for the time-averaged flow.
+To include harmonic frequencies in the turbulence and transition models, the computeTpVarHarmonics option must be enabled in the control file.
+This may increase the accuracy of the simulation but potentially lead to convergence issues.
+It can also affect the computational cost as more harmonics must be solved.
+In addition, inaccurate initial solutions seem to affect the HB solver more than the time domain solver.
+Therefore, increasing the complexity of the simulation step by step can prevent stability problems.

-Therefore, it is appropriate to start with a comparatively simple HB simulation and increase the complexity whenever the previous setup provided a stable solution.
-As a rule of thumb, this means only including direct downstream interactions with 2-3 harmonics and only time averaged transport models.
-From there, add more harmonics and upstream effects as necessary and restart from the previous solution.
-Not using computeTpVarHarmonics can provide stability at this stage and will still give reasonable results for many cases.
-If an unsteady turbulence model is desired, the \(log(\omega)\) model versions can improve stability.
-The steady state calculations should then also use those model variants, to allow for a smooth restart.
-As they are only a different formulation, they should give the same results as the base models, once grid convergence is achieved.
+Consequently, it is recommended to start with a simple setup and increase the complexity whenever the previous simulation provided a stable solution.
+A good starting point is a setup that includes only direct downstream interactions with 1-3 harmonics and only time-averaged transport models.
+If this converges, add more harmonics and upstream effects as necessary and restart from the previous solution.
+Not using computeTpVarHarmonics may provide stability at this stage and will still give reasonable results for many cases.
+However, if there is a strong unsteadiness in the turbulence model, e.g. due to periodic flow separation, it may be necessary to resolve this unsteadiness with computeTpVarHarmonics.
+If this is used, the \(log(\omega)\) turbulence model versions can improve the stability.
+The steady state calculations should then also use these model variants to allow a smooth restart.
+As they are just a different formulation, they should give the same results as the base models once grid convergence is achieved.

-The CFL number has to be chosen very low compared to the time domain solver.
+The CFL number must be chosen very low compared to the time domain solver.
 A CFL number between 1 and 10 can be considered normal.
-Without any experience to chose a CFL number, start with 5 and increase when possible or decrease when necessary.
-A ramp when starting or restarting has proven beneficial in some cases.
-The recommended spatial discretization settings can be taken from the table in Spatial discretization scheme for structured grids.
+In the absence of information for a specific case, start with 5 and increase if possible or decrease if necessary.
+A ramp when starting or restarting has been found to be beneficial in some cases.
+The recommended spatial discretisation settings can be taken from the table in Spatial discretization scheme for structured grids.

-For an accurate solution, close to an equivalent URANS solution, more harmonics usually have to be considered.
-This may be different for every row and is entirely dependent on your problem.
-The computational cost of the HB solver scales with the number of harmonics, which may create an upper limit for your case and resources.
-In general, more harmonics are necessary for a HB simulation where unsteady effects are to be resolved in the turbulence model.
-With an active transition model this number grows again.
+For an accurate solution, close to an equivalent URANS solution, several harmonics usually have to be considered.
+The exact number may be different for each row and is entirely dependent on your problem, but usually 3-5 harmonics is a good guess.
+With the approach outlined above, this can be checked by comparing the changes to the solutions for each harmonic when a new harmonic is added.
+The computational cost of the HB solver scales with the number of harmonics, which may be an upper limit for your case and resources.
+In general, more harmonics are required for an HB simulation where unsteady effects are relevant in the turbulence model.
+With an active transition model this number may increase again.

 This leads to the following workflow: